Techtonica/curriculum/projects/eventonica-react/eventonica-react-ui.md

 Before we create some components from scratch, your first challenge is to abstract an existing element into a new file, then export it as a component.

 It's typical for a React developer to start in one file, then begin to divide it into new files and components as things grow.
 This keeps things organized and easy to read.
-There seems to be a general agreement that files should not be over 200 or 300 lines long, but if course there are plenty of opinions.
+There seems to be a general agreement that files should not be over 200 or 300 lines long, but of course there are plenty of opinions.

 1. Create a new folder in `eventonica-react/src` named `components`.
 Create a file called `footer.jsx` within `components`.